Terms and Conditions for the Supply of Services by C Bavington Ltd

 2. Fees: Quotations and Estimates

-2.1 Unless specifically agreed otherwise, the fee to be charged will be determined by the Provider on the basis of the Source Material, the format and purpose of the Deliverable, and any instructions given by the Client.
+2.1 The fee to be charged is determined by the Provider on the basis of the Source Material, the format and purpose of the Deliverable, and any instructions given by the Client.

-2.2 An oral or written estimate will not be binding, but given for guidance or information only.
+2.2 An oral or written estimate is not binding, but given for guidance or information only.

-2.3 No written quotation will be given by the Provider until all the Source Material has been provided and clear, final instructions received from the Client.
-A quotation will remain valid for a period of thirty days from the date on which it was issued, after which time it may be revised.
+2.3 No formal, written quotation will be given by the Provider until all the Source Material has been provided and clear, final instructions received from the Client.
+A quotation is valid for thirty days from the date it was issued.

 2.4 The applicability or otherwise of VAT will be clearly stated, and charged at the rate in force on the delivery date.

-2.5 The Provider may request revision of the fee agreed for a Project which is subsequently found to present latent difficulties of which the Provider could not be reasonably aware at the time the initial agreement was concluded.
-The Client will be informed as soon as reasonably practical after such difficulties become apparent.
+2.5 The Provider may request revision of the fee agreed for a Project and/or an extension of the delivery date, in particular in the event of difficulties that could not be reasonably foreseen at the time the agreement was concluded.
+The Client will be informed as soon as possible after such difficulties become apparent.
 The provisions of Article 9.1 will apply if agreement cannot be reached.

 2.6 Work will not commence until the Client has accepted the quotation in writing (email is acceptable).

-2.7 If any changes are made to the Source Material or the Clientís requirements at any time while the Project is in progress, the fee charged and the terms of delivery may be adjusted to reflect additional work.
+2.7 If changes or additions are made to the Source Material or the Clientís requirements at any time while the Project is in progress, the Provider reserves the right to adjust the fee and/or delivery date to reflect additional work.

-3.1 Any delivery date(s) agreed between the Provider and the Client are binding only after the Provider has received all of the Source Material for the Project and clear, final instructions from the Client.
+3.1 Definite delivery date(s) are agreed between the Provider and the Client only after the Provider has received all of the Source Material for the Project and clear, final instructions from the Client.